TEXT - Update this field - Replace this text with a short description of your article - keep it between around 100-150 characters - no full stop

 'Good Me Bad Me is a compelling page-turner.
 Chilling and dark, it grips you and won't let go' Rebecca Done, author of The Secret We're Keeping

-Hold Back the Stars is a love story like no other.
+Bittersweet and life-affirming, Hold Back the Stars is the love story of the year.

 In a village at the edge of the wilderness of northern Russia, where the winds blow cold and the snow falls many months of the year, an elderly servant tells stories of sorcery, folklore and the Winter King to the children of the family, tales of old magic frowned upon by the church.

-Atmospheric and enchanting, with an engrossing adventure at its core, The Bear and the Nightingale is perfect for readers of Naomi Novik's Uprooted, Erin Morgenstern's The Night Circus, and Neil Gaiman.
+Atmospheric and enchanting, with an engrossing adventure at its core, The Bear and the Nightingale is perfect for readers of Naomi Novik's Uprooted, Erin Morgenstern's The Night Circus, and Philip Pullman's His Dark Materials.